connor-engelsberg/connor-engelsberg/README.md

 I'm the founder of Atom AI, a company that harnesses the power of advanced data analysis and virtual assistance.
 Our mission is to utilize the power of artificial intelligence to benefit students, businesses, and governments.

 📯 **French Horn**:
-I've been a dedicated French horn player for the past 8 years, Winning achievements at the international level
+I've been a dedicated French horn player for the past 8 years, winning awards at the international level

 ## What I'm Passionate About